Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Late onset (nonclassical) CAH

 In the milder, nonclassical form of CAH, the androgen excess is subtle enough that virilization is not apparent or goes unrecognized at birth and in early childhood.
 However, androgen levels are above normal and slowly rise during childhood, producing noticeable effects between 2 and 9 years of age.

 The appearance of pubic hair in mid-childhood is the most common feature that leads to evaluation and diagnosis of the late onset (nonclassical) CAH.
 Other accompanying features are likely to be tall stature and accelerated bone age (often 3–5 years ahead).
 Often present are increased muscle mass, acne, and adult body odor.
 In boys, the penis will be enlarged.
 Mild clitoral enlargement may occur in girls, and sometimes a degree of prenatal virilization is recognized that may have gone unnoticed in infancy.

 The principal goals of treatment of nonclassical CAH are to preserve as much growth as possible and to prevent central precocious puberty if it has not already been triggered.
-These are more difficult challenges than in CAH detected in infancy because moderate levels of androgens will have had several years to advance bone maturation and to trigger central puberty before the disease is detected.
+These goals are more difficult to achieve than in CAH detected in infancy because moderate levels of androgens will have had several years to advance bone maturation and to trigger central puberty before the disease is detected.

 A diagnosis of nonclassical CAH is usually confirmed by discovering extreme elevations of 17OHP along with moderately high testosterone levels.
 A cosyntropin stimulation test may be needed in mild cases, but usually, the random levels of 17OHP are high enough to confirm the diagnosis.

 Elevated 17OHP may activate the androgen "backdoor" pathway, that leads to an excess of 5α-dihydrotestosterone and other potent androgens.

 The mainstay of treatment for symptoms of hyperandrogenism is suppression of androgens of adrenal origin by a glucocorticoid such as hydrocortisone.
 Mineralocorticoid is only added in cases where the plasma renin activity is high.
 Most patients that have the nonclassic form do not require any glucocorticoid replacement therapy, as cortisol synthesis impairment is mild but clinically silent.
 Patients usually have the same baseline but lower peak cortisol levels compared to healthy controls.
 The exact degree of cortisol synthesis impairment depends on the genotype.